VHSgunzo/runimage/README.md

 ```
 chmod +x runimage
 ```
-* Run it in OverlayFS mode (If you are using a proprietary nvidia driver, then I recommend disabling the driver check function by NO_NVIDIA_CHECK=1 for proper build/rebuild in manual mode.
+* Run it in OverlayFS mode (If you are using a proprietary nvidia driver, then I recommend disabling the driver check function by `RIM_NO_NVIDIA_CHECK=1` for proper build/rebuild in manual mode.
 You do not need to do this in automatic mode):
 ```
-OVERFS_MODE=1 ./runimage --run-shell
+RIM_OVERFS_MODE=1 ./runimage
-echo $OVERFS_MNT
-echo $OVERFS_ID
+echo OVERFS_MNT=$OVERFS_MNT
 ```
-* Install or remove the necessary packages, change $OVERFS_MNT/rootfs, etc. You can change $OVERFS_MNT/rootfs in the standard ways for you.
+* Install or remove the necessary packages, change `$OVERFS_MNT/rootfs`, etc. You can change `$OVERFS_MNT/rootfs` in the standard ways for you.
 But do not close the container until the moment of build.
-* You can also specify your own type of rootfs in $OVERFS_MNT/rootfs/.type file, but it's not necessary.
+* You can also specify your own type of rootfs in `$OVERFS_MNT/rootfs/.type` file, but it's not necessary.
-* After all the manipulations with rootfs, create a new runimage using this command in the container (See [Usage](https://github.com/VHSgunzo/runimage#usage-from-runimage-help)):
+* After all the manipulations with rootfs, create a new runimage using this command in the container:
 ```
-runbuild
+rim-build
 ```
-* Or from another terminal tab (See [Usage](https://github.com/VHSgunzo/runimage#usage-from-runimage-help)):
+* Or from another terminal tab:
 ```
-OVERFS_ID=$OVERFS_ID ./runimage --run-build
+RIM_OVERFS_ID=$RIM_OVERFS_ID ./runimage rim-build
 ```
 * After the build is completed, you can close the container:
 ```